 Behind the corporate veil, the actual members who work towards achieving the company goals are the ultimate assets.
 To ensure the corporate setting remains healthy, employees of companies are encouraged to establish and maintain workplace relationships.

 It is very important for every team member to maintain focused goals on a professional front, at their individual level and at the organizational level.
-With even the slightest discord between two employees, the entire team might suffer and have to adjust with the downsize in organizational success that they realize ultimately.
+With even the slightest discord between two employees, the entire team might suffer and have to adjust to the downsize in organizational success.

-As humans, each and every employee is bound to have different opinion and feel inclined to meet their personal goals, just as much as they meet the goals of their company.
+As humans, each and every employee is bound to have different opinions and feel inclined to meet their personal goals, just as much as they meet the goals of their company.
 Hence, it is essential that work relationships among different employees are friendly and cordial.
-This will help the fellow team members to work together as an efficient team.
-The ultimate outcome of which will be a capable work force, poised to gather the gains of organizational success.
+This will help fellow team members to work together as an efficient team.
+The ultimate outcome of which will be a capable workforce poised to gather the gains of organizational success.

 Let us take a look at some of the ways to build positive and effective work relationships, and help employees work together as a team:

 No matter which domain you work in, each workplace arena entails the performance of various jobs by the employees.
 Within this organization, there are a set of cumulative jobs which ought to be performed at a specific pace, and within a set period of time.

 Sometimes, some procedures are dependent upon the performance of an action by a certain member of the team so that the other members can carry out the subsequent steps.
 The ultimate target with this planning is that the work must be completed on time and there should be no delay in meeting deadlines that have been set for the purpose.

 Thus, in situations where you are placed in a role where other people are affected by your actions or performance, you must respect their time and effort and ensure that the ball is not pent up in your court.

 At the same time, remember that you should make yourself available for other people, should they require your help.
 Ultimately, your aim must be focused on ensuring that work is not pending and you get it done like experts.